holepunchto/autobase/README.md

   close: view => { ... }, // close the view
   valueEncoding, // encoding
-  ackInterval: 1000 // enable auto acking with the interval }
+  ackInterval: 1000 // enable auto acking with the interval
+  fastForward: true, // Enable fast forwarding.
+If passing { key: base.core.key }, they autobase will fastforward to that key first.
+}
 ```